sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 Something similar happens in a circuit, but not exactly the same.
-The reflection is not perfectly elastic (i.e. some of the energy is lost), there is some impedence in the copper traces, and there are other factors I won't pretend to understand.
+The reflection is not perfectly elastic (i.e. some of the energy is lost), there is some impedance in the copper traces, and there are other factors I won't pretend to understand.
 The net result is that for "long enough" traces, the wave is reflected back, a standing wave can be established (though not guaranteed), and a high frequency ringing